GavinAbercrombie/processHansards/README.md

 `python processTWFY.py`

 You will need to alter the code to reflect:
-1. Your path to the `new_people.json` file (line 42)
+1. Line 42: Your path to the `new_people.json` file  (located in this repository in the `data` folder)
-2. Your path to the xml files downloaded from TheyWorkForYou (line 57)
+2. Line 57: Your path to the xml files downloaded from TheyWorkForYou
-3. Your output file name and path (line 290)
+3. Line 290: Your output file name and path

 ## policy_classify.py:
 Multilabel classification of House of Commons debate motions